Manuperezro/The-Climbing-Club-MS2/README.md

      - To be captivated by the content.
      - To get to know about the products offered, retreats and courses.
      - To Navigate to the site easyly and interact with the content.
+     - To see information about each destination.
-     - To understnd how to made an enquery
+     - To understand how to made an enquery
+     - To sign up to a newsletter.
-      -to be able to use the information in the maps.
+     - To be able to use the information in the maps.
   - #### Returning Users Goals:
-     - To remember how to find relevant information (Remember how to navigate).
+     - To make a booking enquiry.
-     - Find the best and easy way to contact the studio.
+     - To be able to contact the company.
-     - Find relevant links.
+     - To send a contact message.
+     - To be able to see the companies social media.
+     - To be able to search for local climbing crags and points of interes for each destination.
   - #### Frequent Users Goals:
      - To see if there is any new retreat course or activity.
      - To be able to check the weather in the destination.
+     - To see reviews before I decide to book.
+  - #### Website Owner Goals:
+  - ### I want customers:
+      - to be able to find information easily.
+      - to be able to enquire about any of the products.
+      - to be able to made contact easily with the organization.
+      - to navigate back and forard from any of the products pages to the booking or weather pages.

     ## Design: